-The 1989 documentary follows the efforts of a Don Merton-led NZ Wildlife Service team to save the world's (then) rarest bird, the Chatham Island black robin.
-It amalgamates two earlier films made by TVNZ's Natural History Unit that chronicled the remarkable 'from the brink of extinction' rescue — Seven Black Robins and The Robin's Return — and updates the story up to 1987.
+The 1982 documentary follows the efforts of a Don Merton-led NZ Wildlife Service team to save the world's (then) rarest bird, the Chatham Island black robin.
+It was one of three films made by TVNZ's Natural History Unit that chronicled the remarkable 'from the brink of extinction' rescue — Seven Black Robins, The Robin's Return and The Black Robin - A Chatham Island Story.

 By 1976 there were only seven birds left, and only two females.
 In a bid to save the species, the surviving birds were taken from one island to another more hospitable island in a desperate rescue mission.

 Through habitat destruction and predation, the once widespread black robin had become restricted to a bleak patch of stunted forest on top of Little Mangere Island.
 Unless Merton's crew could transfer the last birds from their home, where bush was being strangled by vines and tree roots eroded by muttonbird nest holes, the black robin, it seemed, was doomed.